bioidiap/bob.measure/doc/ci.rst

   symmetric distribution of the differences around the median.
 This test would be adequate for ML system comparison, but is less powerful than the two precendent ones.
-* Bootstrap: A frequentist approach to credible interval estimation by sampling with replacement (differences of) indicators one would want to compare.
+* Bootstrap: A frequentist approach to confidence interval estimation by sampling with replacement (differences of) indicators one would want to compare.
 This would also be adequate as means to compare two systems.

 .. include:: links.rst